Ma10as00/ANDIE-group-project/README.md

 Once we thought all bugs had been dealt with, and that the program ran perfectly, we got our friends, who aren't computer science majors, to test ANDIE.
 They provided feedback on the user experience and revealed bugs we had never noticed before.

-## User Guide:
+## User Guide
 'Image'

 ### Description
 ‘ANDIE’ stands for A Non-Destructive Image Editor.
 The purpose of the program is to edit and manipulate images – like Photoshop but much, much simpler.
 The approach taken in ANDIE is non-destructive image editing.
 Many image processing operations, such as blurring filters, once applied to an image, cannot be reversed because information is lost in the process.
 Non-destructive image editors take the approach of storing the original image and the sequence of operations applied.
 Then, the operations can be applied to the original image to get the desired result.
 But since the original image and the full sequence of operations have been kept separately, no information is lost.
+ANDIE supports English, Māori and Norwegian.

 ### Opening and Saving Images
 ANDIE supports editing images with image file formats of JPEG, PNG, BMP, WEB and GIF.
 Images are stored as image files, as you would expect.
 And, operations, which are the operations you may have applied to edit an image, are stored as operations files of the format jpeg.ops, png.ops, bmp.ops, web.ops, or gif.ops.